Bugswriter/notflix/README.md

 ### How does this work?

 This is a shell script.
 It scape 1337x and get the magnet link.
-After this it use [webtorrent](https://webtorrent.io/) to stream the video from magnet link.
+After this it use [peerflix](https://github.com/mafintosh/peerflix) to stream the video from magnet link.
 For scraping script use simple gnu utils like sed, awk, paste, cut.

 ## Requirements

-* [webtorrent](https://webtorrent.io/) - A tool to stream torrent. `sudo npm install webtorrent -g`
+* [peerflix](https://github.com/mafintosh/peerflix) - A tool to stream torrent. `sudo npm install peerflix -g`

 ## Installation